JonasHeidelberg/hunspell-spellchecker/README.md

 [![Build Status](https://travis-ci.org/GitbookIO/hunspell-spellchecker.png?branch=master)](https://travis-ci.org/GitbookIO/hunspell-spellchecker)
 [![NPM version](https://badge.fury.io/js/hunspell-spellchecker.svg)](http://badge.fury.io/js/hunspell-spellchecker)

 A lightweight spellchecker written in Javascript, it can be used in Node.JS and in the browser.
-It has been build to be pre-parse Hunspell dictionary to JSON.
+It has been build to be able to pre-parse a Hunspell dictionary to JSON.

 ### Installation